tmarhguy/svd/README.md

 Compression Ratio = (Original Size - Compressed Size) / Original Size × 100%
 ```

+Notes on metrics used in the app:

+- Size saved (%) = (Original − Compressed) / Original × 100% (what the UI labels as "Compression" percent reduction)
+- Compression ratio (×) = Original / Compressed (e.g., 6.4×).
+Both can be reported; labels clarify the difference.

 ### Quality Metrics

 - **Peak Signal-to-Noise Ratio (PSNR)**